Vyral/sam-levy/_posts/2020-11-17-a-message-of-thanks.md

 Today I just wanted to take a moment to say happy Thanksgiving to you all.
 It’s been a crazy year, so **I’m truly grateful for all the support and help I’ve been given in 2020.** I feel very privileged to be your resource for real estate.&nbsp;

-If you ever have any questions about buying or selling a home, feel free to call or email me; I’m always available.
+If you ever have any questions about buying or selling a home, please feel free to call or email me; I’m always available.
 I’m looking forward to seeing you soon.
+Happy Thanksgiving!